 - Some pre-existing conditions may never be shareable

 - Sixty-day waiting period before sharing fully begins

 - No dental or vision sharing or discount options

 - Many types of sharing only eligible after pre-notification to Refuah HealthShare

-- Additional membership costs for family memberships of more than six members
+- Additional fee for family memberships with more than six members

 - Belong to the Jewish community

 - Never participate in hazardous hobbies or professional sports